zoubinirani/zoubinirani.github.io/_posts/2020-05-22-blog-created.md

 A little bit about me, I am joining a startup as a software engineer in Toronto.
 Previously, I was an analytics consultant at a Canadian bank and a management consultant at a professional services firm.

+You can contact me via email: [zoubinirani@gmail.com](mailto:zoubinirani@gmail.com).

 Special thanks to Jonathan McGlone's [guide and template!](http://jmcglone.com/guides/github-pages/"), it made the process of starting this blog much easier.

-You can contact me via [email](mailto:zoubinirani@gmail.com)